 Our Analysis and Test Results

-Regarding adaptability and weight-to-volume ratio, the Hyperlite 3400 Southwest was top notch.
+When it comes to adaptability and weight-to-volume ratio, the Hyperlite 3400 Southwest is top-notch.
 We loved the durability, as well as the water-resistant qualities of this pack's Dyneema material.
 The large external pocket and dual water bottle holders on each side are well-positioned and useful, giving the Southwest high scores in the features metric.

 The Southwest is fairly average regarding weight-to-volume when compared to other packs in this review.
-The Gossamer Gear Mariposa had an average of 14 g/L, and the Hyperlite Southwest has an average of 15 g/L. Though the Mariposa has a larger capacity on paper, the Hyperlite has a larger feel.
-The downside to the Hyperlite is its lack of adjustability; the pack is fairly simple and what you see is what you get when it comes to reducing the overall weight.
+It has an average weight-to-volume ratio of 15 g/L; though it has a smaller capacity than some packs in this review on paper, it has a larger feel due to its roll-top closure system.
+The downside to the Hyperlite is its lack of adjustability; the pack is fairly simple, and what you see is what you get when it comes to reducing the overall weight.

 Load Carrying Comfort

 The pack also has many compression straps on the outside.
 We liked the V-Shaped, over-the-top compression strap to keep our kit secure.
-The side compression straps often went unused when we were out with the pack since the pockets and main body had so much storage space.
-If features are your thing and the HMG packs don't fit the bill, check out the Osprey Exos 48 or the Gossamer Mariposa, which both have a few more options for external storage.
+The side compression straps often went unused when we were out with the pack since the pockets, and main body had so much storage space.
+If features are your thing and the HMG packs don't fit the bill, there are plenty of options with more features in the world of ultralight packs.

 This pack's durability, simplicity, and "cool" appearance make it a popular item among the ultralight crowd.
 While we liked the pack for these reasons, the overall lack of comfort made this pack fall a bit short in our side-by-side comparisons.